Nuthouse01/PMX-VMD-Scripting-Tools/README.md

 morphs.
 This way you can see the full list of morphs the model contains without needing to use
 PMXE.

-##### nuthouse01_core.py, nuthouse01_vmd_parser.py, nuthouse01_pmx_parser.py
-These files contains code used by the other files.
-Do not run this file directly.

 ### Notes:
 Note: Bones and morphs are stored in the VMD format by their JAPANESE NAME.
 It is not possible to
 get any english name info from the VMD.

-Note: This tool supports ALL types of frame data, and I had to work really hard to reverse engineer
-the data structure and get it to this point.
-A detailed technical description of the format is
-included in a section lower down.
-Supported types include:
-* header data (version and model name)
-* boneframe data (bone position, angle, physics on/off, interpolation curve, etc)
-* morphframe data (morph name and value)
-* cameraframe data (camera position, angle, FOV, interpolation curve, etc)
-* lightframe data (light source color and direction)
-* shadowframe data (global setting for self-shadow mode and shadow range)
-* ikdispframe data (IK bone enable/disable and model hide/display)

-The following data can be controlled by keyframes and stored within an MMD project, but cannot be
+Note: The following data can be controlled by keyframes and stored within an MMD project, but cannot
-stored in or restored by a VMD file:
+be stored in or restored by a VMD file:
 * gravity data
 * outside parent settings
 * accessory data

 Note: "morph" is a synonym for "facial"

-Note: It is very likely that the script will be unable to properly display Japanese charaters in
-the window it runs inside; but this is just a display issue, they are stored just fine inside of
-the txt/vmd file result.
-In fact, if you copy all of the missing-symbol-squares and paste into
-Notepad++ or something, it will show up as the proper kanji.

 Note: If using an English-translated version of MikuMikuDance, you will not be able to directly
 see the Japanese names of bones/morphs in your model.
 To see the Japanese names, use the script